 , almost always keeps the cover from being blown.

 Note this is not so much a problem with female characters disguising themselves as boys, as it is not grammatically incorrect for a male to refer to himself as "watashi", though amongst his peers he would be considered unmasculine or excessively polite for doing so.

 A grammatical plot complication most commonly found in Japanese anime

 gender bending comedies, and occasionally works produced in countries that have gender-specific pronouns or adjectives in their languages (as well as verbs that betray the speaker's gender in first person singular).

 If you're speaking about another person, that's Pronoun Trouble

 - Amawa Hibiki of I My Me!
 Strawberry Eggs almost accidentally breaks his cover on the first day of his teaching job, in front of the whole school through this trope.
 Rather clunkily translated in the dub with "As a man... uh I mean as a woman."

-- Natsuru Senou of Kämpfer falls into this trope so many times it's a wonder Kaede Sakura, the only girl who does not know his (identically-named, at that) female persona and him are one and the same, hasn't caught on yet.
-Except she did.
+- Natsuru Senou of Kämpfer falls into this trope so many times it's a wonder Kaede Sakura, the only girl who does not know his (identically-named, at that) female persona and him are one and the same, didn't catch on.
+She does catch on eventually.